mattgallagher92/recipes/broccoli-and-cauliflower-cheese.md

 ## Cooking

-- Preheat the oven to 180°C (fan).
+- Preheat the oven to 180Â°C (fan).
 - Put the pasta on to boil
+  - Add the cauliflower 6 minutes before the pasta is done
-  - Add the broccoli and cauliflower for the last 3 minutes
+  - Add the broccoli 3 minutes before the pasta is done
 - [Make the cheese sauce](./cheese-sauce.md)
 - Drain the pasta, broccoli and cauliflower
 - Spread the pasta, broccoli and cauliflower into a casserole dish